onyx-platform/beginners-guide/chapters/chapter-2.md

-# Chapter 2: Distributed Systems Basics
+# Chapter 2: Distributed Processing Basics

 So you want to learn a distributed system?
 If this is your *first* distributed system, you'll find that this world is substantially more complicated than that of a single machine.
 Namely, so many more things go wrong!
 Machines can go down, networks can partition, garbage collectors can stop the world - the number of failure scenarios is endless.
 The first thing to do is start considering failure as the *norm*.
 As the number of nodes that you work with increases, the chances of any single node in your cluster having a problem increases.
 So where does that leave us?